Dzigar Kongtrul Rinpoche

 Elizabeth Mattis Namgyel

-Elizabeth Mattis Namgyel has studied and practiced the buddhadharma for twenty-five years under the guidance of her teacher and husband, Dzigar Kongtrul Rinpoche.
+Elizabeth Mattis Namgyel has studied and practiced the buddhadharma for thirty-five years under the guidance of her teacher and husband, Dzigar Kongtrul Rinpoche.
 After meeting Rinpoche in Nepal, she became his first Western student.
 She has been intimately involved with Rinpoche’s work in bringing Buddhist wisdom to the West, particularly with the development of Mangala Shri Bhuti, an organization dedicated to the study and practice of the Longchen Nyingtik lineage.

-Elizabeth has an academic backround in both Anthropology and Buddhist Studies, but her learning is also grounded in practice.
+Elizabeth has an academic background in both Anthropology and Buddhist Studies, but her learning is also grounded in practice.
 After she spent many years in solitary retreat, Rinpoche appointed Elizabeth as Retreat Master at Longchen Jigme Samten Ling, Mangala Shri Bhuti’s retreat center in southern Colorado.
 Elizabeth is the author of The Power of an Open Question: The Buddha’s Path to Freedom, has written a new book, The Logic of Faith: the Buddhist Path to Finding Certainty Beyond Belief and Doubt, and has launched a new podcast, The Open Question Podcast.
 She has edited Dzigar Kongtrul Rinpoche’s two books, It’s Up to You and Light Comes Through, and teaches the Buddhadharma throughout the United States and Europe.

 Read more about Elizabeth Mattis Namgyel